aleen42/PersonalWiki/post/basics_of_css_blend_mode/basics_of_css_blend_mode.md

 <iframe height='300' scrolling='no' src='//codepen.io/soulwire/embed/foktm/?height=300&theme-id=21735&default-tab=js,result&embed-version=2' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/soulwire/pen/foktm/'>sketch.js Demo</a> by Justin Windle (<a href='http://codepen.io/soulwire'>@soulwire</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>

+### SVG Blend Modes

+As you might suspect, SVG does have its own mechanism for doing this.
+One way to do it is to define it within the `<svg>` itself, and it's fairly complicated: